-Though many global problems are much bigger than the current solutions, the show is passionate about addressing each issue.
-By doing so we hope to further the search for the solutions that will solve these problems.
+Though many global problems are much bigger than current solutions, the show is passionate about addressing thorny issues.
+By doing so we hope to further the search for solutions that will alleviate these problems.
 [Read more in DePaul Magazine]

 Patricia H. Werhane is the Wicklander Chair of Business Ethics in the Department of Philosophy and Executive Director of the Institute for Business and Professional Ethics at DePaul University with a joint appointment as the Peter and Adeline Ruffin Professor of Business Ethics and Senior Fellow at of the Olsson Center for Applied Ethics in the Darden School at the University of Virginia.

 Professor Werhane has published numerous articles and is the author or editor of over twenty books including Ethical Issues in Business (with T. Donaldson, eighth edition).
 She is the founder and former Editor-in-Chief of Business Ethics Quarterly, the Journal of the Society for Business Ethics.
 Professor Werhane is currently a member of the academic advisory team for the Business Roundtable Ethics Institute housed at the University of Virginia.
 Her current research projects focus on feminism in business and poverty reduction through for-profit initiatives.